 Purpose: Another way of creating an abstraction is having a function return another function through partial application.
 This will allow your code to be more flexible and reusable.
-We will see an example of that in this lab.

-Knowledge: This lab will help you become familiar with the following content knowledge:
+Knowledge: This module will help you become familiar with the following content knowledge:

-• How to use use partial application to create a function that returns another function
+• Use of partial application to create a function that returns another function